microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanager.md

 ## Other remapping approaches

-Other approaches for remapping which were deprioritized are:
+Other approaches for remapping which were de-prioritized are:

 ### Registry approach